Graduate Certificate in Gerontology and Health

-Those in the helping and human services professions who wish to provide specialty services for older adults
+Those already employed professionals in the helping and human services professions who wish to provide specialty services for older adults

 Graduate students who are preparing for careers in public service and program administration related to the needs of the older population.

-By selecting all electives in gerontology, masters students in health promotion can earn the certificate in conjunction with their M.S.
+By selecting all electives in gerontology, masters students in many programs can earn the certificate in conjunction with their M.S.
 MPH students can earn the certificate by taking only one extra course.

 Candidates for graduate degrees in the basic and applied science fields who are interested in the study of aging and who may be supported by interdisciplinary research training programs

 Students who already have a graduate degree

-The Certificate is 12 credit hours, and includes a 3 credit practicum.
-Students do not need to be in residence in Bloomington to complete any part of the Certificate.
+The Certificate is 12 credit hours, and includes a 3 credit practicum and or at a distance.
 All of the coursework and the practicum can be completed online or on campus.
 The courses cover the social, cultural, biological and psychological aspects of gerontology.
 Current issues in pharmacology, the family, exercise physiology, and the diversity of the older adult population are featured.
 The interactive, multimedia courses use case studies from current practitioners.